BaruchBazak/Learning_path/README.md

 # Learning_path
-This project deals with basic tasks for performing Python
+This project contains code and documents written in the DevOps learning track.
+From basic to advanced.